All Products

 dictionary_encoding_columns

-The dictionary encoding columns of the table.
+The dictionary encoding on the columns of the table.

 Configure this property based on your business requirements.